 - 24/7 claims service, working in your interests to resolve claims quickly and efficiently

 Frequently asked questions

-Can I get cover today?If you need insurance today, we have you covered.
+Can I get cover today?Yes, if you need insurance today, you can buy immediate cover.
 You can make a payment by credit or debit card or if you choose to pay by Direct Debit, you can pay an initial deposit and then pay the remaining amount over monthly instalments.

 Can I pay for my policy monthly?Yes - we offer finance options across a range of motor trade, courier and taxi insurance products, subject to status.
 Ask us for repayment options and details when you get a quote.

 Can I transfer my no-claims discount?If you have a proven claim-free record on a previous motor trade insurance policy, you may qualify for a no-claims discount of up to 60%.
 You can either transfer your existing no-claims bonus or opt for a mirrored discount - even if your previous driving history was on an employer's motor trade policy and not in your name.
 And if you haven’t worked in the trade before, you can opt to transfer or mirror the no-claims discount from your private car/vehicle policy.
 Speak to us for details on how we can save you money.

 Do I need public liability insurance?We recommend taking out public liability insurance, especially if you are a motor trader, taxi driver or courier.
 It protects you in the event of accidents and incidents involving the general public - and the claims for damages and legal costs that can follow.

 How do I know I’ve got the best deal for my needs?Speak to our team of advisers!
 We will guide you through the right cover for your individual needs.
 Don't be fooled that buying the cheapest policy means it's the best policy - if you find yourself without cover, or unable to make a claim for the full amount following an accident, you will regret it!